Bpeduru/osticket-prereqs/README.md

 ![g](https://github.com/Bpeduru/osticket-prereqs/assets/171273980/2fb43fb7-32e5-43d5-823d-eeab238dff74)

-Finish installing OSticket on the browser.
+Finish installing OsTicket on the browser.
 I created credentials and entered the credentials for the MySQl Database.
 After the installation was successful, go back and deleted the setup folder within C:\inetpub\wwwroot\osTicket to cleanup.